 Sleep Habits of Insomniacs

-People with insomnia might also have poor sleep habits, such as consuming caffeinated drinks like chocolate, soda, coffee or black tea before bed, using appliances with screens like TV, telephones or computers, and not keeping to a bedtime routine.
+People with insomnia or sleep disorders might also have poor sleep habits, such as consuming caffeinated drinks like chocolate, soda, coffee, or black tea before bed, using appliances with screens like TV, telephones, or computers, and not keeping to a bedtime routine.
 It is not uncommon for those who use or have a disorder with alcohol or drugs such as meth to suffer from erratic sleeping habits.
-This make people feel drowsy during the day, affecting memory, concentration and learning.
-Cortisol levels affect sensitivity of organs, glands and sleep structure.
+This makes people feel drowsy during the day, affecting memory, concentration, and learning.
+Cortisol levels affect the sensitivity of organs, glands, and sleep structure.

-Once the triggers go away, the insomnia may continue and lead to insomnia disorder.
-This may happen because of the above mentioned habits you formed because of your insomnia (including also napping, getting in bed before you are sleepy, and lying in bed awake for long periods of time, alcoholic drinks, internet use, heavy meals or vigorous physical activity close to bed time).
-Other issues such as nutrition or eating disorders, such as a strong desire to losing weight, can interrupt sleep and trigger insomnia.
+Once the triggers go away, insomnia may continue and lead to insomnia disorder.
+This may happen because of the habits you formed above because of your insomnia (including napping, getting in bed before you are sleepy, lying in bed awake for long periods, alcoholic drinks, internet use, heavy meals, or vigorous physical activity close to bedtime).
+Other issues such as nutrition or eating disorders, such as a solid desire for losing weight, can interrupt sleep and trigger insomnia.

 Insomnia Treatment in La Jolla Recovery

 CBT: The goal of Cognitive Behavioral Therapy for Insomnia at La Jolla Recovery is to change your behaviors and thoughts to help you sleep.
 People with insomnia disorder may associate the bed and bedroom with wakeful activities or worry about getting sleep.
 Our therapy helps you start to associate the bed and bedroom with positive thoughts of sleep.
-You will learn to only get in bed when you are sleepy and to only sleep in the bedroom, avoiding reading, using your laptop, or looking at your cell phone or tablet in bed.
+You will learn to only get in bed when you are sleepy and only sleep in the bedroom, avoid reading, use your laptop, or look at your cell phone or tablet in bed.

-We will make sure that you get out of bed and leave the bedroom if you are not able to sleep.
+We will make sure you get out of bed and leave the bedroom if you cannot sleep.
 You will gradually spend more time in bed as your sleep improves.
-CBT also helps you change the way you think about sleep.
-For instance, you will learn to recognize negative thoughts you have about sleep (such as fears about missed sleep and the belief that sleep has gone of your control) and replace them with positive ones.
+CBT also helps you change the way you think about rest.
+For instance, you will learn to recognize negative thoughts you have about sleep (such as fears about missed sleep and the belief that bedtime has gone out of your control) and replace them with positive ones.

-Nowadays, cognitive-behavioral therapy (CBT) is a standard treatment for primary insomnia, in association with pharmacological therapy.
+Nowadays, cognitive-behavioral therapy (CBT) is a standard treatment for primary insomnia associated with pharmacological therapy.
 CBT presents an advantage over pharmacological treatment: the low risk of side effects and the long-term maintenance of sleep pattern improvement.
-It is a focal and direct type of therapy, in which patients play an active role.
+It is a focal and direct type of therapy in which patients play an active role.

-Cognitive restructuring: This is mainly based on cognitive symptoms that can cause or perpetuate insomnia.
-Cognitive restructuring works on concerns, thoughts, false attitudes, irrational beliefs about sleep and amplification of its consequences, false ideas about the causes of insomnia and disbelief about sleep induction practices and about their own capacity to sleep.
-The goal is to make patients abandon the symptoms of insomnia, by reminding them that the way in which events are thought about or judged determines the way that individuals regard them.
+Cognitive restructuring is mainly based on cognitive symptoms that can cause or perpetuate insomnia.
+Cognitive restructuring works on concerns, thoughts, false attitudes, irrational beliefs about sleep and amplification of its consequences, false ideas about the causes of insomnia, and disbelief about sleep induction practices and about their capacity to sleep.
+The goal is to make patients abandon insomnia symptoms by reminding them that how events are thought about or judged determines how individuals regard them.
 Other experiential therapies are highly supportive of our treatment for compounding and results.

-Also, paradoxical intention is a technique to reduce the anticipatory anxiety associated with the fear of trying to fall sleep and failing at it, since insomniacs usually believe that they have lost their natural capacity to fall asleep.
-Patients are instructed to go to bed and stay awake and try not to sleep; this makes them more relaxed and not under obligation to fall asleep.
+Also, the paradoxical intention is a technique to reduce the anticipatory anxiety associated with the fear of trying to fall asleep and failing at it since insomniacs usually believe that they have lost their natural capacity to fall asleep.
+Patients are instructed to go to bed and stay awake and try not to sleep; this makes them more relaxed and not obligated to fall asleep.
 Patients consequently fall asleep earlier.

-To learn more about other mental health modalities as well as answers to any questions regarding your sleeping disorders including insomnia, let us provide answers to your questions.
-We currently are taking all precautions for Covid and hygiene, accentuating our capacity for ambience in our treatments.
-Problem with ambien abuse and need to treat the use disorder and regulate sleep?
+To learn more about other mental health modalities and answers to any questions regarding your sleeping disorders, including insomnia, let us provide answers to your questions.
+We are currently taking precautions for Covid and hygiene, accentuating our capacity for ambiance in our treatments.
+Problem with Ambien abuse and need to treat the use disorder and regulate sleep?
 We’re here to help.